 - Professional networking advice to identify who you should know and meet them

-Mentorship has been a cornerstone of NLGJA’s mission provide professional development to our members.
+Mentorship has been a cornerstone of the association’s mission provide professional development to our members.
 Sign up today, as either a mentor or a mentee, to be part of the next generation of mentoring relationships here at NLGJA: The Association of LGBTQ Journalists.

 Take the next step in your career and request a mentor: